dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Oaken Brawler<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/9/e9fdb060-8f4d-453a-9516-92c390fbc85a.jpg?1562372753|https://scryfall.com/card/lrw/33/oaken-brawler?utm_source=api>`
    When Oaken Brawler enters the battlefield, clash with an opponent.
 If you win, put a +1/+1 counter on Oaken Brawler.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Oblivion Ring<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/c/1c7fffe8-709c-4cb4-bbad-e4a0c35b616a.jpg?1562340325|https://scryfall.com/card/lrw/34/oblivion-ring?utm_source=api>`